 For an exact answer, you can submit official identification such as a passport, ID card or driving license or give your permission for other databases such as banks or electoral rolls to be checked.
 Whichever method you choose, any provider working as part of the new network will be independently audited to ensure they protect your privacy and data security, and give accurate age checks.

 What if I’m not from the EU?

 Not a problem.
-There will be many different ways to verify your age, you do not need to be from the EU.
+You do not need to be from the EU to use the network.